Rocío Boliver: Biography

 Rocío Boliver was born in Mexico City in 1956.
 Boliver studied dance and philosophy.
 In 1992, Boliver began reading her porno-erotic texts, which focus on sexually repressive ideologies towards Mexican women.
 From 1998 to 2008 Boliver collaborated with an electropanic music ensemble called Binaria, combining sound art and performance art.
 Boliver studied performance art at the Tisch School for the Arts, New York University with Richard Schechner, and history of performance in Arts Plastiques du Cégep de l'Abitibi, Quebec, Canada.
 In 2002, Boliver published her first book Saber Escoger.
 Boliver contributes writings to alternative sexual magazines and regularly lectures.

 Career

-Boliver has exhibited works in the museums Ex Teresa Arte Actual (INBA) and El Museo Experimental El Eco (UNAM).
-Boliver has been awarded the 2013 National System of Creators scholarship from FONCA, CONACULTA; the 2010 Residence Fellowship, Ladines, Art Research Center, Government of the Principality of Asturias, Spain; and finally the 2008 Scholarship support through Cultural and Joint Investment Projects FONCA-The National Council for Culture and the Arts, Project Sweet sixteen and still virgin, retrospective exhibition.
-Boliver teaches performance art workshops in Lisbon, New York, Barcelona and Mexico City.
+Boliver is known for provocative and often controversial performances.
+Her work has been featured in prominent Mexican institutions such as the Ex Teresa Arte Actual (INBA) and Museo Experimental El Eco (UNAM).[6]
+Throughout her career, she has received several notable grants and fellowships, including:

+2013: National System of Creators scholarship, FONCA-CONACULTA.

+2010: Residency Fellowship at Ladines, Art Research Center, Government of the Principality of Asturias, Spain.